71โ€”These are a few of

 Note: When I first changed to organic produce, I couldn’t believe how quickly it deteriorated (approximately 2-3 days) compared to supermarket produce (approximately 7-10 days).
 This obviously also depends on the type of fruit or veggie.

-Evert-Fresh Green Bags preserve freshness — without the use of chemicals.
+Evert-Fresh Green Bags preserve freshness โ€” without the use of chemicals.
 Green Bags are made of low-density polyethylene, a food-grade film, which can be recycled1.
 (They are not biodegradable.)
 The technology uses Zeolite (clay) to absorb ethylene gas.
-Ethylene gas is a naturally-occurring hormone produced by some fruits + veggies as they ripen.
+Ethylene gas is a naturally-occurring hormone produced by some fruits and veggies as they ripen.
 Green Bags therefore slow-down the deterioration of produce by reducing gas production.

 Note: These bags are BPA-free.

-Stop having to toast your Gluten Free bread for it to be edible
+Stop having to toast your gluten free bread for it to be edible

 You know how you can only really eat GF bread fresh on the day you purchase it?
-Because after about 24 hours it goes all hard + nasty.
+Because after about 24 hours it goes all hard and nasty.
 Well, take your GF bread out of its wrapper and pop it into one of these Green Bags to enable you to enjoy fresh GF bread all week!

 Note: This is also a good idea if you make your own bread.